 With the Attendant of Anywhere365 it is easy to manage the queue and determine the positions of callers within the queue.
 Callers waiting in the queue are updated frequently about their position and might be informed with other relevant information.
 The maximum length of the queue is configurable and once the limit is reached customers are offered to leave a voice mail or disconnect the call.
 All notifications can be managed by means of text-to-speech or audio files.

-With Queue Sized Based Routing you can redirect the caller if the queue size exceed a specific volume.
+With Queue Sized Based Routing you can redirect the caller if the queue size exceeds a specific volume.

 Anywhere365 supports a Routing table in the SharePoint settings.
 With this table it is possible to regulate, based on a regular expression the number(s) to a specific skill.
 With this feature you are able to route specific numbers or number plans to specific skills.
 This feature can be used together with a SharePoint workflow, or an Anywhere365 Timer Job, to schedule a specific situation when specific routing can work.
 Example: If you expect a customer to call, you would like to route that customer only, based on LineURI of SIP address to a VIP skill.
 Routing can be managed in the Routing library.